yuriy-pikh/terraform_aws_ec2_alb_s3_cloudfront_modules/README.md

 5.  **Delegate DNS - CRITICAL STEP:**

-    This step is essential for your domains to resolve correctly to your AWS infrastructure and for ACM certificate validation to succeed.

     * **For `domain_name_app` (e.g., `app.integration.yuriypikh.site`):**
         * Go to your domain parent hosted zone in Route53.
 Create NS (Name Server) records for `app.integration.yuriypikh.site` to point to the Name Servers provided in the `aws_frontend.route53_name_servers_info` output for the current environment or copy it directly from Route53.